maoxig/MateEngine-CustomDancePlayer/README.md

 ## Introduction
 I only recently came into contact with MATE-ENGINE.
 Previously, I was a player for *7 Days to Die*—.
 There is a mod [VRoidMod](https://www.nexusmods.com/7daystodie/mods/3501) by author Alter that was well-received by the Chinese community.
 It allows players to switch character models and perform dances in the game.

 Along with friends from the community, we converted over 150+ dance files for use with VRoidMod (mainly from MMDs, and the number is still growing).
 We also experimented with embedding facial expression curves and camera curves into animations, letting us dance to MMD-style animations whenever we felt bored in *7 Days to Die*!
-You can see the effect in this video (apologies for non-Chinese users):
+You can see the effect in this video

 https://www.bilibili.com/video/BV12Cb6zjEfS/

 After discovering the MATE-ENGINE project, I found it very interesting and wondered if I could adapt the dance files we created for *7 Days to Die* to work with MATE-ENGINE.
 I also noticed multiple requests for custom dance functionality in MATE-ENGINE’s GitHub Issues, so I decided to develop this mod.
-Again, please excuse any rough edges as I am new to C# and Unity.

 ## Project Overview